Problems with Petitions for Remission or Mitigation

 Evidence Can Be Established by a Trained Narcotics Dog

-The Way the Currency is Concealed is Considered Evidence
+Even the Way the Currency is Concealed is Evidence

-The way the currency is concealed can be considered evidence.
-Traveling with large sums of cash banded by rubber bands and wrapped in several layers of plastic is not consistent with legitimate business activity.
+The federal agency processing the request for remission or mitigation will consider the way the currency was concealed to be evidence.
+For instance, traveling with large sums of cash banded by rubber bands and wrapped in several layers of plastic is not consistent with legitimate business activity.

 Reconsideration of the DEA’s Decision to Deny the Petition for Remission or Mitigation

 Requests must be postmarked or received by this office within 10 days of your receipt of this letter.
-If you elect to request reconsideration of this decision, please include your referenced documentation establishing a legitimate origin for the seized currency.
+If you elect to request reconsideration of this decision, you must include your referenced documentation establishing a legitimate origin for the seized currency.